uclahs-cds/pipeline-call-mtSNV/README.md

 ## Inputs

-### input.csv
+### input.yaml
-This input YAML requires 4 arguments in 'single' mode, 6 in 'paired', and must comply with the format in the provided [template](./input/template.csv).
+This input YAML requires 4 arguments in 'single' mode, 6 in 'paired', and must comply with the format in the provided [template](./input/template.yaml).

 #### Single Mode